dzhulianaN/notes/index.md

 Today I will try to add some notes from my paper notebook.
 Let's see what will happens.

+Ok.
+Well done so far.
+Now I want to see how to change the layout of my theme.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for